Samothracesmile/GroupwiseTractFiltering/README.md

 # GroupwiseTractFiltering
-A track filtering method by leveraging the groupwise consistency of fiber bundles that naturally exists across subjects

 This repository constains the implementation of track filtering method presented in: Xia, Yihao, and Yonggang Shi. "**Groupwise track filtering via iterative message passing and pruning**."
 NeuroImage 221 (2020): 117147.